Is it legal to recording people in public in Japan?

 Enforcement

-How this is usually enforced
+How this may be enforced

 The PPC supervises APPI compliance and can require corrective action in covered cases.